A GUIDED TOUR THROUGH TWELVE YEARS

 St. Paul's Within the Walls.
 Photo George P. Landow

 I knew very little about music then and even less about the world around me.
 Rome was an impenetrable mystery.
 I had a little prize money to live on for a year.
 So in this state of blissful ignorance and isolation I set out to compose music; not knowing why, what or for whom, but simply believing that I had to and that maybe someday there would be a real need for this stuff.
-For those of us with no experience outside of central heating for keeping warm, one must be a martyr to want to compose music in mid winter in Rome -- it's freezing.
-In anycase I got going on a piano piece in which I did everything I was never allowed to do.
-FIRST PIANO PIECE (CPE editions) starts off like Art Tatum gone mad -- finally, a clean break from my student years.
+For those of us with no experience outside of central heating for keeping warm, you must be a martyr to want to compose music in mid winter in Rome – it's freezing.
+In any case I got going on a piano piece in which I did everything I was never allowed to do.
+FIRST PIANO PIECE (CPE editions) starts off like Art Tatum gone mad – finally, a clean break from my student years.
 I was really proud of this work.
 Its very existence seemed to be reason enough to continue composing.
 With it too, I overcame the lethargy which pervades all newcomers to this city.

-Joel Chadabe
+Joel Chadabe |

-Giacinto Scelsi
+Giacinto Scelsi |

 It was a lively first year, though.
 Besides Joel Chadabe and Larry Moss whom I saw frequently, my old friend from Yale, Richard Teitelbaum, was here on a Fulbright to study with Petrassi, as was Cornelius Cardew whom I got to know well.
 New music was far from lacking in Rome in those years.
 The weekly RAI Radio Orchestra concerts very often had new works.
-And that season, the ailing Bruno Maderna conducted Carter's Double Concerto with Frederic Rzewski piano and Mariolina de Roberti harpsichord.
+And that season, the ailing Bruno Maderna conducted Carter's Double Concerto with Frederic Rzewski on piano and Mariolina de Roberti on harpsichord.
 The second meeting place for the new music public was the American Academy where that year John Eaton presented music performed on one of the world's first synthesizers, the SYNKET, created by the affable Italo-Russian, Paul Ketoff.
 There I heard the soprano Michiko Hirayama, a singular performer who has contributed greatly to many new music developments in this city.
-The Academy over the years has tried to correct its rather isolatd position.
+The Academy over the years has tried to correct its rather isolated position.
 Much was done in this direction by Bill Smith who found a warm acceptance for his experimental clarinet playing as well as for his jazz and commercial music.
 On one of the Academy concerts he, together with Joan Kalisch and Cardew, performed a trio of mine.
 The most important and lively concerts, however, were the NUOVA CONSONANZA series, organized largely by Franco Evangelisti.
 Evangelisti proudly announced that he had stopped writing music, as if the gesture itself was the farthest out piece one could write.
 In any case he has continued as a prime mover on the Italian music scene, which was then entering "middle age" and becoming acutely aware of having exhausted the Webern legacy.
 There was also a generally widespread feeling that concert music was in trouble, and perhaps that was not the fault of the public alone.
-That season NUOVA CONSONANZA programmed a rather disappointing version of Roger Reynold's EMPEROR OF ICE CREAM, Cardew played George Brecht (also in Rome at the time) and Bill Smith played his elegant solo clarinet pieces with ring-modulated-sounding double and triple stops.
+That season NUOVA CONSONANZA programmed a rather disappointing version of Roger Reynold's EMPEROR OF ICE CREAM, Cardew played George Brecht (also in Rome at the time), and Bill Smith played his elegant solo clarinet pieces with ring-modulated-sounding double and triple stops.
 Giuseppe Chiari was also on hand to do his amusing piano antics.
 And through the energetic conductor Daniele Paris, Rome was becoming aware of the music of Charles Ives.

-Joan left for America and I moved to Fritz Kraber's house in Piazza Navona and as my funds were dwindling, I began to play cocktail piano in bars on Via Veneto.
-The work was short lived when I accepted an offer from the harmonica virtuoso John Sebastian (father of the pop star of the same name) to become his accompanist on a two month tour in Africa.
+Joan left for America and I moved to Fritz Kraber's house in Piazza Navona, and as my funds were dwindling I began to play cocktail piano in bars on Via Veneto.
+The work was short lived when I accepted an offer from the harmonica virtuoso John Sebastian (father of the pop star of the same name) to become his accompanist on a two-month tour in Africa.
 This was a timely and unforgettable adventure.
 It gave me time to reflect on the confusing musical life that I was preparing to enter, and at the same time brought me into the world of political meanings for the first time.
 After I returned to Rome, Edith Schloss, an American painter, was about to have a show of watercolors at the American Church in Rome.
-She thought it would be nice to have sounds with the show; so, with a borrowed Uher, I went all around the city collecting sounds of water: drains, fountains, toilets, baths, faucets, etc. I mixed 45 minutes of this, collaging it with Handel and the Beatles in the studio of the American Academy.
-Titled WATERCOLOR MUSIC, this piece plus Edith's show became occasion for a concert in which Jerome Rosen, Jed Curtis, Alan Bryant and myself performed.
+She thought it would be nice to have sounds with the show; so with a borrowed Uher I went all around the city collecting sounds of water: drains, fountains, toilets, baths, faucets, etc. I mixed 45 minutes of this, collaging it with Handel and the Beatles, in the studio of the American Academy.
+Titled WATERCOLOR MUSIC, this piece plus Edith's show became occasion for a concert in which Jerome Rosen, Jed Curtis, Alan Bryant, and myself performed.

 Alvin Curran with John Sebastian Sr and his wife Gitte, Yaounde, Cameroon